-St. Mary's Medical Center Center for Education (CFE) will alert students, faculty, and staff that an individual(s) is/are inflicting or threatening to inflict serious bodily harm with a deadly weapon(s) and then emergency procedures should be followed.
+St. Mary's Medical Center's Center for Education (CFE) will use best efforts to alert students, faculty, and staff that an individual or individuals is /are inflicting or threatening to inflict serious bodily harm with a deadly weapon(s) and then emergency procedures should be followed.